For Expectant Fathers

 Pay while on FMLA/CFRA and Paid Family Leave (PFL)

 You may be entitled to six weeks of benefits under PFL from the state of California.
-PFL pays approximately 55% of your salary up to a maximum of $1,173 per week for 2017.
-The difference (45%) is paid by your sick or vacation time.
+PFL pays approximately 60-70% of your salary up to a maximum of $1,216 per week for 2018.
+The difference (up to 40%) is paid by your sick or vacation time.
 Your sick/vacation time is coordinated so that you receive 100% of your salary.
 If you do not have sick or vacation time, you will be unpaid by Pepperdine University during your FMLA/CFRA.
-Donated sick time cannot be used during your bonding FMLA/CFRA.
 To access this benefit, you will need to complete the Paid Family Leave Claim form with the State of California.
 Faculty members will receive salary continuation less any amount of PFL received during the leave.
 Click here to request the Paid Family Leave Claim form.

 Upon completion, please submit your form to: